 The Spanish called it the Lavaca (cow) because of the numerous bison found near it.
 It is the principal stream running to the Gulf between the Guadalupe and the Colorado, and drains 2,309 square miles.
 The principal lake on the Navidad is Lake Texana.

-Rising in east-central Dawson County, the Colorado River, which flows 865 miles to Matagorda Bay, is the longest river within Texas.
+The Colorado River proper rises in east-central Dawson County and flows 600 miles to Matagorda Bay.
 Its drainage area, which extends into New Mexico, is 42,318 square miles.
+The U.S. Geological Survey puts is total length from source at 845 miles.

 Its average annual runoff reaches a volume of 1.9 million acre-feet near the Gulf.
 Its name is a Spanish word meaning “reddish.”
 There is evidence that Spanish explorers originally named the muddy Brazos “Colorado,” but Spanish mapmakers later transposed the two names.